 Select Public Read.
 Click OK.

-(Optional) Configure HTTPS certificates to access the object.
+(Optional) Configure HTTPS certificates used to access the object.

 In the View Details panel of the object, turn on HTTPS.

 Log on to the DCDN console.
 Click Domain Names.
-Click the accelerated domain name that you add.
+On the page that appears, click the accelerated domain name that you add.

-In the left-side navigation pane, click HTTPS.
-In the HTTPS Certificate section, click Modify.
+In the left-side navigation pane, click HTTPS Settings.
+In the SSL Certificate section, click Modify.